KilianZimmerer/immerda_scraper/README.md

 # Setup

-In the root directory run:
+In the root directory run (make sure to have poetrys installed):

 `poetry install`